subhu-darkknight72/OperatingSystems_Lab/README.md

 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

-## Assignment 6 : manual memory management for efficient coding
+## Assignment 6 : Virtual memory management
+It aims to implement a basic memory management module that customizes memory allocation and deallocation for large-scale real-world systems.
+Such systems often have their memory management modules and do not rely on the OS for memory management.
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions